ehennenfent/tbas_python/README.md

 A set of tools for working with [TBAS](https://hackthebadge.com/2018-cyphercon-3-0-badge-special-message-from-the-tymkrs/)

-`pip install tbas` to install.
+`pip install tbas-py` to install.
 Requires Python 3.6+

 `echo "+>++>+++D" | tbas` to run the headless interpreter